stephen-ics/haskell/README.md

 - Applicatives are similar to monads in the way that they are both abstractions (the process of simplifiying complex concepts or systems to make the code more readable) that help manage computations that have some sort of context or additional structure
 - However, unlike monads, applicatives do not allow you to bind variables and reuse values in the same way monads do
 - This limitation do not allow applicatives to bind and send variables between computations
-- To be defined as an applicative type class, the function must fulfill the requirement of being a functor type class
+- To be defined as an applicative type class, the function must fulfill the requirement of being a functor type class, the typeclass must also contain the 'pure' function and '<*>' the applicative operator
 - <*> Is an operator that applies a function inside a functor to a value that's also wrapped inside an applicative functor, this is provided by the Applicative class type, it's type signature looks as such
 ```haskell
     (<*>) :: f (a -> b) -> f a -> f b